Coronavirus: Employee rights

 When intending to make over 20 employees redundant in any one 90 day period, your employer normally has to consult for a minimum number of days before dismissing you, as follows:

 |Number of redundancies

 |20 to 99

 |100 or more

 If your employer fails to consult as above, then that would be procedurally unfair dismissal.

 This duty is not defined by statute, but would generally include more than one meeting, and a chance for you to make some reasonable input into the decision.

 - Unfair dismissal settlements and compensation

 - Age discrimination at work: a guide for employees

-- Disability discrimination
+- Disability discrimination at work

-- Mental health discrimination
+- Mental health and discrimination at work

 - Pregnancy and maternity discrimination at work